EU to launch more e-commerce antitrust investigations

 The e-commerce sector inquiry is part of the European Commission's campaign to overhaul the bloc's digital market in a bid to boost growth and catch up with the United States and Asia.

-The Commission collected about 8,000 distribution and licence agreements and gathered information from retailers, manufacturers, price comparison websites, e-commerce platforms and providers of films, sports, fiction, TV and music.
+The Commission collected about 8,000 distribution and license agreements and gathered information from retailers, manufacturers, price comparison websites, e-commerce platforms and providers of films, sports, fiction, TV and music.

 "The insight gained from the sector inquiry will enable the Commission to target EU antitrust enforcement in European e-commerce markets, which will include opening further antitrust investigations," the Commission said.

-The EU executive found that manufacturers increasingly use selective distribution systems where products can only be sold by pre-authorised sellers, giving them more control over distribution, price and brand image.
+The EU executive found that manufacturers increasingly use selective distribution systems where products can only be sold by pre-authorized sellers, giving them more control over distribution, price and brand image.

-Almost half of the manufacturers using selective distribution systems blocked pure online retailers, such as eBay Inc, from selling their products.
+Almost half of the manufacturers using selective distribution systems blocked pure online retailers, such as eBay Inc (EBAY.O), from selling their products.

 The online shopping platform welcomed the report and encouraged the Commission to launch targeted investigations.